eulersson/notes/content/ESL/English Class 9.md

 > [!NOTE] Efficiency
 > We can split the class in two so the assisting teacher can do the other half

+---

+### Homework: Study Dialog
+Tomorrow you will give 2 points to each person that completes it by heart.

 [[English Beginner Classes]]
 << [[English Class 8]] | [[English Class 10]] >>